gauraVwrites/gauraVwrites/README.md

 -  Hi, I’m @gauraVwrites
 -  I’m interested in Data things
--  I’m currently learning Analytics and thinking to transit into a full tech role in data
+-  I’m currently learning Analytics and planning to transit into a full tech role in data
 -  I’m looking to collaborate on data science projects
 -  My linkedIn is https://www.linkedin.com/in/udyanshu-rawat-7882b125a/
 -  Pronouns: 🤔